TimePre: Bridging Accuracy, Efficiency, and Stability in Probabilistic Time-Series Forecasting: Approach

-\bfsection{Notations and Problem Definition} We consider a multivariate stochastic process $\{x_t\}_{t=1}^T$, where $x_t \in \mathbb{R}^D$ denotes a $D$-dimensional observation at time $t$.
-Given a look-back window of length $L$ and a forecast horizon of length $H$, we define the input--output pair:
+We consider a multivariate stochastic process $\{x_t\}_{t=1}^T$, where $x_t \in \mathbb{R}^D$ denotes a $D$-dimensional observation at time $t$.
+Given a look-back window of length $L$ and a forecast horizon of length $H$, we define the input--output pair as

-The forecasting objective is to learn a mapping $f_\Theta: \mathbb{R}^{L\times D} \rightarrow \mathbb{R}^{H\times D}$ that minimizes the conditional risk:
+The forecasting objective is to learn a mapping $f_\Theta: \mathbb{R}^{L \times D} \rightarrow \mathbb{R}^{H \times D}$ that minimizes the conditional risk

-where $\ell(\cdot,\cdot)$ is a suitable loss induced by the forecasting likelihood (e.g., mean-squared error for Gaussian noise), and $\mathcal{D}$ denotes the underlying data distribution.
+where $\ell(\cdot,\cdot)$ is a task-specific loss induced by the forecasting likelihood and $\mathcal{D}$ denotes the underlying data distribution.

-While the objective in~\eqref{eq:risk} defines a deterministic mapping, real-world temporal processes are inherently stochastic and often exhibit multiple plausible futures.
-A single predictor cannot adequately approximate the full conditional distribution $p(\mathbf{Y}\mid\mathbf{X})$.
-To represent such multi-modality in a tractable manner, we adopt the functional quantization formulation~\cite{guzman2012multiple}, where a finite set of $K$ hypothesis functions $\{f_\Theta^{(k)}\}_{k=1}^K$ jointly approximate the conditional manifold by minimizing the expected distortion:
+However, the objective in Eq.~\eqref{eq:risk} defines a deterministic mapping, whereas real-world temporal processes are often stochastic and may admit multiple plausible futures.
+A single predictor is therefore insufficient to approximate the full conditional distribution $p(\mathbf{Y}\mid\mathbf{X})$.
+To model such multi-modality in a tractable way, we adopt the functional quantization formulation~\cite{guzman2012multiple}, in which a finite set of $K$ hypothesis functions $\{f_\Theta^{(k)}\}_{k=1}^K$ jointly approximates the conditional manifold by minimizing

-where $d(\cdot,\cdot)$ measures trajectory-level discrepancy, typically the $\ell_2$ distance.
-This formulation treats each $f_\Theta^{(k)}$ as a representative centroid of a distinct mode of $p(\mathbf{Y}\!\mid\!\mathbf{X})$, establishing a principled bridge between deterministic regression and probabilistic forecasting.
+where $d(\cdot,\cdot)$ denotes a trajectory-level discrepancy measure, typically the $\ell_2$ distance.
+Under this view, each $f_\Theta^{(k)}$ serves as a representative centroid of a distinct mode of $p(\mathbf{Y}\mid\mathbf{X})$, providing a bridge between deterministic regression and probabilistic forecasting.

-This formulation follows the multi-hypothesis learning paradigm introduced in Multiple Choice Learning~\cite{guzman2012multiple,lee2016stochastic} and extended for structured prediction~\cite{rupprecht2017learning}.
-Probabilistic forecasting frameworks such as DeepAR~\cite{salinas2020deepar},MQRNN ~\cite{wen2017mqrnn} and Deep Ensembles~\cite{lakshminarayanan2017simple} share this principle of approximating $p(\mathbf{Y}\mid\mathbf{X})$ through multiple, diversity-regularized predictive hypotheses.
+This formulation follows the multi-hypothesis learning paradigm introduced in Multiple Choice Learning~\cite{guzman2012multiple,lee2016stochastic} and later extended to structured prediction~\cite{rupprecht2017learning}.
+Probabilistic forecasting approaches such as DeepAR~\cite{salinas2020deepar}, MQRNN~\cite{wen2017mqrnn}, and Deep Ensembles~\cite{lakshminarayanan2017simple} are also related in that they approximate $p(\mathbf{Y}\mid\mathbf{X})$ through multiple predictive hypotheses, although they differ substantially in training and inference mechanisms.